‘General Hospital’ Spoilers, Coming & Goings: Rebecca Budig Exit From GH As Hayden Barnes May Not Be Final

 General Hospital spoilers revealed that Hayden (Rebecca Budig) will be leaving the ABC soap opera at the end of the week.
 Fans are torn that “Fayden” is over and that Hayden will be leaving her beloved Finn (Michael Easton), and that he may not get the chance to know his unborn child.
 However, the door has been left open for Budig’s character to return according to those in the know.

 The first to break the story was Michael Fairman Soaps who interviewed the executive producer of General Hospital, Frank Valentini.
 The man in charge describes Rebecca as a “phenomenal” actress who took on a character that the audience did not know and jump into the hearts of fans who are now mourning her loss.
-He said that he and Rebecca are “close friends”.
+He said that he and Rebecca are “close friends.”
 Valentini said that she had a wonderful chemistry with her co-star Michael Easton who portrays Finn and then makes a statement that an executive producer wouldn’t make lightly.

 “Hayden could return … you never know what the future holds.”